 Okay, fine, I’ll behave.
 So where do I go?

 In this post, my target is public domain / Creative Commons Zero (CC0)(5)Pronounced see-see-zero photo sites.
-If you’re looking to pay a lot of money for a single image, check out Getty Images.
-You can find other expensive resources, but since Getty’s business model is pretty much just to acquire all of their competition you might as well just go there in the first place.(6)As I went through my bookmarks, checking to make sure they were all still viable, I wasn’t surprised or shocked to see how many of them have been swallowed by Getty Images.
-(By my count, fully a dozen of the resources I bookmarked at some point have been assimilated.)
+If you have a decent budget for your project and can pay good money for images, check out Getty Images.
+You can find other expensive resources, but since Getty’s business model is pretty much to acquire all of their competition you might as well just go there in the first place.(6)As I went through my bookmarks, checking to make sure they were all still viable, I wasn’t surprised or shocked to see how many of them have been swallowed by Getty Images.
+(By my count, over a dozen of the resources I bookmarked at some point have been assimilated.)
 They’re voracious.

 Still, discounting Getty and their next victims, there are plenty of sites that are decent resources for modest budgets.
 Like most topics, there are plenty of blog posters out there offering their opinion on “the best.”
 That’s not what I’m going to do here because I don’t know how I’d determine who’s The Best™.
 These are just some sites I use when I need to grab photos and other graphics, in no particular order: